Products produced from The Simpsons: Duff Beer

 With its loud-mouthed corporate spokesperson Duffman, Duff Beer is a parody of stereotypical American beer: cheap, mass-produced, poor-quality and heavily advertised.
 It is Homer's favorite beer and sold in all the bars of Springfield.
 Its slogan is "Can't get enough of that wonderful Duff".

 The chief competitor of Duff Beer is Fudd Beer, which is intentionally spelled with a parallel swapping of the consonants.
 Homer became aware of Fudd Beer while patronizing a "redneck bar" in nearby Spittle County.
 It was later revealed to be considered very popular in Springfield's rival town of Shelbyville.
 Moe said he thought it had been banned "after all those hillbillies went blind", suggesting methanol poisoning.

 Lion Nathan, an Australian brewery, started to brew their own ‘Duff’ in the mid-1990s.
 20th Century Fox sued, and only a few cans were produced.
-In the process, the beer became a collectors’ item, with one case selling for $US13,000.
+In the process, the beer became a collector's item, with one case selling for US$13,000.
+Since the 2000s, several Duff brands exist worldwide.

 Duff Beer was not sold at 7-Eleven because the promoters wanted to have "good, responsible fun."
 However, a Duff Energy Drink was released in place of the Duff Beer.

 Krusty-O's

 Krusty-O's is a brand of breakfast cereal endorsed by Krusty the Clown which prominently features his likeness on the box.
 The real KrustyO's, sold by 7 Eleven, were produced by the Malt-O-Meal corporation.

 Krusty-Brand Cereal is the catalyst for the episode 'Round Springfield", when Bart swallows a "jagged metal Krusty-O" included in the box as a premium and is sent to the hospital.
 Later in the episode when Krusty holds a press conference to show that swallowing the jagged metal Krusty-O is not dangerous, he immediately begins to gag before he is informed he swallowed a "regular" Krusty-O, which he claims must be "poison".
 At the end of the episode, another box of Krusty-O's is shown with the promotion: "Flesh-Eating Bacteria In Every Box!".

-The current cost of a box of frosty Krusty-O's is $6.66 according to the cash register in the opening credits of season 16.
+According to the cash register in the opening credits of season 16, the current cost of a box of frosty Krusty-O's is $6.66.